Skip links

 1. Una cajita redonda, blanca como el azar, todos la saben abrir, nadie la sabe cerrar.

-This one isn’t too hard to figure out if you understand all the descriptions.
-It literally reads: “A little round box, white like luck, everyone knows how to open up, no one knows how to close it.”
+If you understand all the descriptions, this one isn’t too hard to figure out.
+It reads: “A little round box, white like luck, everyone knows how to open up, no one knows how to close it.”

 To solve riddles in Spanish like this, you have to focus mostly on the descriptions.
 What kind of object is white and round that you can open but not close?